 The MAFLT Program does not provide K-12 licensure.
 Many students in the program are already K-12 certified teachers or teach (or will teach) in private schools, universities, community colleges, or abroad.

-Before you begin your application, you will need to begin preparing at least a month before the deadline.
+It helps to begin preparing at least a month before the deadline.
 Order transcripts from institutions that granted you degrees; update your resume or CV; identify three or more supervisors, professors, colleagues, etc. who can write recommendation letters and give them at least three weeks to write the letter; and write your personal and academic statements.
 The requirements and guidelines for all of these elements are discussed further below.
 When you are ready to complete your application, follow these steps:

 Step 1: Start your Application to the MSU Graduate School